Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

-We now look at individual stepping stones, with a focus on the best stones generated by various ARQ variants.

-\textbf{Setup:} We use the same three datasets and the same LLMs as the solvers in each dataset as in the previous experiment.
-However, we decouple them and consider the following three variants for the stone generation: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=2pt, partopsep=0pt] \item \textbf{\emph{Rand}}: a baseline that uses randomly generated stepping stones; The stone generator does not take the target problem as input and is asked to generate a random AIME-style question; \item \textbf{\emph{ARQ low}}: ARQ using GPT-120B with reasoning effort \textit{low} as stone generator $\phi$, simulating a naive generator with superficial thinking before asking questions; \item \textbf{\emph{ARQ high}}: ARQ using GPT-120B with reasoning effort \textit{high} as stone generator $\phi$, simulating the effect of having stepping stones from a more capable ``oracle''. \end{itemize} We first run the stone generator independently to generate 20 stepping stones and then compute scores for each stone following~\cref{eq:stone-score} with 20 rollouts per stone, i.e., 20 pairs of sampled solutions to the stepping stone and the target problem.
-To report the scores of the best stepping stones, we use the average score of the first 10 solutions per stone to select the best stones and report their scores using the remaining 10 solutions to avoid selection bias.
+For stepping stone generation, we consider a \textit{Rand} baseline and two \textit{ARQ variants}: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=2pt, partopsep=0pt] \item \textbf{\emph{Rand}}: a baseline that uses randomly generated stepping stones; the stone generator does not take the target problem as input and is asked to generate a random AIME-style question; \item \textbf{\emph{ARQ low}}: ARQ using GPT-120B with reasoning effort \textit{low} as stone generator $\phi$, simulating a naive generator with superficial thinking before asking questions; \item \textbf{\emph{ARQ high}}: ARQ using GPT-120B with reasoning effort \textit{high} as stone generator $\phi$, simulating the effect of having stepping stones from a more capable ``oracle''. \end{itemize} We first run the stone generator to generate 20 stepping stones independently.
+Then, to compute scores for each stone following~\cref{eq:stone-score}, we sample 20 rollouts per stone, i.e., 20 pairs of sampled solutions to the stepping stone and the target problem.

-\textbf{Results:} \cref{fig:stone-perf-best} summarizes the performance of the best stepping stones while \cref{fig:all-stones} provides a detailed look at the scores of all stepping stones on a set of selected problems from AIME 2024.
-A complete version of \cref{fig:all-stones} for all problems in AIME 2024 and AIME 2025 is in \cref{sec:appendix-fig-good-stone}.